Sports in Chicago: Arena football

 The Chicago metropolitan area was also home to the Chicago Rush of the Arena Football League, who played at Allstate Arena in Rosemont.
 The Rush won its first championship in 2006, ArenaBowl XX.
 Chicago was also home to the Chicago Bruisers from 1987 to 1989, an original team in the AFL's inaugural season in 1987.
 The Bruisers hosted ArenaBowl II.

 The Chicago Rush had been a member of the Arena Football League since 2001, and won ArenaBowl XX, playing in suburban Rosemont, although they now played in Rockford, as of 2013.
 The team has been defunct since 2013.

 The Arena Football League front office was based in Chicago.

 Rugby

 The Chicago Hounds of Major League Rugby began play in 2023 at SeatGeek Stadium in Bridgeview, Illinois.
+The Hounds took down the California Legion, 35–17, to capture the first undefeated season (10–0) in league history and clinch the team's first-ever MLR title.

 The Chicago Griffins and Chicago Lions both play in the Midwest Rugby Premiership.

 Chicago Stockyarders rugby league team played in 2010's AMNRL's War at the Shore in a 7s match against the Northern Raiders.

 In international rugby union, Soldier Field was the site of the first-ever victory by Ireland over New Zealand, with the Irish defeating the All Blacks 40–29 on November 5, 2016.